 Ribbons, strings, yarn, and elastic bands may seem like fun toys for your feline to play with, but they’re extremely dangerous if swallowed.
 As your pet’s caregiver, it’s important to keep your space clear of cords and other dangerous household items that could threaten your cats.
 When playing with a stringed toy, always monitor your cat and keep them out of reach when the game is over.

 Why Do Cats Like String?

 It’s not always easy to know if your cat has swallowed a string, especially if you’re away from home.
 Cats are very curious and like to explore their environment.
 Because of this, it is important to familiarize yourself with symptoms, procedures, and prevention of swallowing string.

 Starting as kittens, cats use play to develop motor coordination, learn about their environment, and develop their natural predatory behavior.
-Think of playtime like make-believe hunting for your best buddy.
-Cats being natural predators attract them to movement, especially if that movement resembles that of their prey.
+Think of playtime as make-believe hunting for your best buddy.
+Cats, being natural predators, are attracted to movement, especially if that movement resembles that of their prey.
 After catching their “prey,” your cat may chew and ingest an item.
 This can be accidental or simply as an end to the hunt.

 Any object that could pose a choking hazard to your cat should be removed from your cat’s reach.
 Any sting-like items can attract your cat, including:

 A cat has backward-facing barbs on their tongue, which are extremely helpful for licking.
 These hooks, called filiform papillae, are what give the cat’s tongue a sandpaper-like texture.
 Papillae help cats groom their coats and, in the wild, clean tissue off the bones of their prey.